balanced-dev/yuzu-docs/docs/definition/markup.md

 But again this solution is not without its issues.
 What happens when another block (say `parPersonProfile`) is added which also needs to use `parSectionHeading` and it too has a dark background like `parBlog`.
 Do you change the selector within the sectionHeading SCSS file to `.person-profile &, .blog &`?

 Perhaps now you may evolve it to be more of a generic class and move away from using the outer blocks' classes as selectors within the `_parSectionHeading` stylesheet.
-Something like `.black-background` or maybe to cover both instances to avoid having to add to a selector everytime a block needs to use `parSectionHeading`.
+Something like `.black-background` maybe to cover both instances, avoiding having to add to a selector everytime a block needs to use `parSectionHeading`?

 But where would you put it?
 At the root of the parent block?
 No, that wouldn't make sense as it purely relates to `parSectionHeading`.
 Introducing a new element to wrap `parSectionHeading` like so would surely be cleanest?:
 <!-- tabs:start -->